learn-co-students/sec-development-self-assessment-mod-4-sec-development-self-assessment-mod-4-1561404587/README.md

 4) With each course change, make sure that CourseData dynamically updates the average percentage for the course.
 5) Make student information editable using the edit form.
 6) Upon submit, persist the updated student information to the API using a post request to [https://sheltered-fortress-25476.herokuapp.com/students/:id](https://sheltered-fortress-25476.herokuapp.com/students/:id).
 The update student information should also be reflected on the front end.
+7) Make sure that the average percentage for the course updates if an individual student percentage is updated.

 ## Criteria